artichoke/artichoke/README.md

 `artichoke` is licensed with the [MIT License](LICENSE) (c) Ryan Lopopolo.

 Some portions of Artichoke are derived from third party sources.
-The READMEs in each crate discuss which third party licenses are applicable to the sources and derived works in Artichoke.
+The READMEs in each workspace crate discuss which third party licenses are applicable to the sources and derived works in Artichoke.

 [ruby-spec]: https://github.com/ruby/spec
 [playground]: https://artichoke.run